s3yonsei/rewind_serverless/atc24_ae/README.md

 ## 1. Configurations

-The experimental environment was performed on the following hardware configurations:
+The experimental environment was set up on the following hardware configurations:

 | **Component**       | **Specification**
 |---------------------|--------------------------------------------|